 All the food groups.

 I love a meal where you get the filling factor of carbs, hearty and flavorful meat plus veggies all in one dish.
 It makes cooking and clean up super simple and I’m happy because everyone gets some veggies with each scoop.

 What type of tomato sauce is best for goulash?

 I always say, go with what you have.
 This recipe works well with crushed tomatoes, diced tomatoes, spaghetti sauce, tomato soup or V8 + tomato paste.
 A combination of these would also work.
 Try different kinds to vary the flavor a bit if you make this often, or experiment and find what you and your family like best.
 As long as you’re working with a tomato-based sauce, you can’t go wrong.
-Tomato pasta can be use to thick any sauce you find too thin.
+Tomato paste can be use to thicken any sauce you find too thin.